Mangubat Street

+Cleto Mangubat or C. Mangubat Street or G Mangubat is a historic street and one of the oldest roads in Mactan Island in the Philippines.
+The road is named after Anacleto Maurillo Mangubat, who served as Cabeza de Barangay of Poblacion Opon around the 1850s.
+He is the father of Tomasa Mangubat, who married into the De la Serna family and became an ancestor of the de la Serna family in Opon.

-Located in the village formerly called "Opong or Opon" now officially named Barangay Poblacion in Lapu-Lapu City. the road was known as Calle Mangubat during the Spanish Colonial time and It is the street where the old municipal public market stands.
+Located in the city formerly called "Opong or Opon", it is now officially named Barangay Poblacion in Lapu-Lapu City.
+The road was known as Calle Mangubat during the Spanish Colonial time and it is the street where the old municipal public market stands.

-it runs parallel and next to the old town Plaza before "F. Martir Street" and "Wisdom Road" (the two roads that now separates the old town Plaza and Calle Mangubat) were created.
+It runs parallel and next to the old town Plaza before "F. Martir Street" and "Wisdom Road" (the two roads that now separate the old town Plaza and Calle Mangubat) were created.

 It is bounded to the East by Opon-Mactan Road (now called G.Y dela Serna Street and M.L Quezon Ave.)